henrik-oscarsson/ActiveSolutionTask/README.md

 # Active Solution Car Rental

 This task implements a frontend and backend to provide the business logic for car rental and return.
-Run it by starting the AspireAppHost or the ApiService.

 ## Prerequisites
 For this to work you need to run MS SQL Server in a Docker container.